Recursive Rules with Aggregation: A Simple Unified Semantics

-\item An uncertain predicate can be further declared ``complete'' or not.
 Being complete means that all rules that can conclude assertions of the predicate are given.
 Thus a new rule, called completion rule, can be created to infer negative assertions of the predicate when none of the given rules apply.

 Being not complete means that negative assertions cannot be inferred using completion rules, and thus all assertions of the predicate that were not inferred to be true are undefined.